-If you expect your severance payout to be more than the \$15,000 covered by the waiver, you have two options:
+If you estimate your severance payout to be more than the \$15,000 covered by the waiver, you have two options:

 - i.
-You can receive up to \$15,000 of your payout, without income taxes deducted, to be contributed to an RRSP if you have the personal RRSP contribution room to do so.
-The remainder will be paid to you with income taxes deducted. - ii.
+You can receive less than \$15,000 of your payout, without income taxes deducted, to be contributed to an RRSP if you have the personal RRSP contribution room to do so.
+The remainder will be paid to you as a cash payment with income taxes deducted. - ii.
 To contribute more than \$15,000 to an RRSP without income taxes deducted, you must apply to CRA for a personal tax waiver.
 Please refer to the above process information regarding the submission of a T1213.